 In 2003 after his wife Joyce had passed away, Dennis finally got to fulfil a longtime wish and travelled to New Zealand.
 In what must have been quite an emotional reunion, he met Gloria, stayed with her and Lester, and was able to spend time talking about her father and those special memories.

 Sadly Gloria died not long after Dennis visited her.

 P/O Colin George Nairne, RNZAF NZ42117 and his crew are commemorated on the Runnymede Memorial.

 Ake ake kia kaha

 Acknowledgements: Special thanks to Glynis Bakker, for her input, and permission to reproduce photos and material from the Dennis Jones collection.
 Personal correspondence, Dennis Jones with Arthur Arculus, 1999.
 Thanks to Paul Crucq, NZ researcher (the late) Arthur Arculus, and 75 veteran and ex-75 NZ Sqdn Assn President, (the late) Randal Springer and his wife June, for their help in Dennis’s search for Gloria.
 Also to Keith Springer for permission to reproduce photos of Colin George Nairne.

 – If any of Gloria’s family find this, Dennis’s daughter Glynis would love to re-establish contact – please email us at the address below.

-In one of the many coincidences we discovered in the JN-Dog story, George Nairne’s Taihape friend Max Spooner (photo at top) went on to serve as a wireless operator on 75(NZ) Squadron, in the Kiwi Amohanga crew.
-They flew four op’s together in March 1945 before their skipper Kiwi was hospitalised after being hit over the head with a beer bottle by an American in a pub!
+In one of the many coincidences that we have come across in the JN-Dog story, George Nairne’s Taihape friend Max Spooner (photo at top) went on to serve as a wireless operator on 75(NZ) Squadron, in the Kiwi Amohanga crew.
+They flew four op’s together in March 1945 before their skipper Kiwi was hospitalised after an altercation in a pub – hit over the head with a beer bottle by an American!

 – More about the Buzz mystery here.